scipy-conference/scipy_proceedings/papers/manz_anywidget/main.md

 ## Acknowledgements

-We thank ...
+We thank Talley Lambert for his contributions to the project, and David Kouril for his suggestions on the manuscript and figures.

 ## Funding

-TM, NG, and NA acknowledge funding from the NIH Common Fund 4D Nucleome Program (UM1 HG011536).
+TM, NG, and NA acknowledge funding from the National Institutes of Health (UM1 HG011536, OT2 OD033758, R33 CA263666, R01 HG011773).